Drug Evaluation Committee Points to Consider Regarding the Protection of Personal Information in Drug Development and Secondary Use of Data

 April 2022

 Clinical trial data and RWD contain a lot of information related to individuals.
-As awareness of the need to protect personal information grows around the world, pharmaceutical companies must give due consideration to the handling of such information from both legal and ethical perspectives.
+As awareness of the need to protect personal information grows around the world, pharmaceutical companies need to give due consideration to the handling of such information from both legal and ethical perspectives.

 In clinical trials, the Pharmaceutical Affairs Law and GCP mandate the preservation of subject confidentiality, while the Act on the Protection of Personal Information (Act on the Protection of Personal Information) exists as a general law.